jurgentreep/osu-downloader-deluxe/readme.md

 # osu! downloader deluxe

-Easily download maps from your favorite mappers
+Download all beatmaps from a list of mappers

 ## Installation